Welcome to the University of Texas Skywatchers Report for Monday July 28th through Sunday August 3rd.

 Mercury is rapidly moving back towards the sun as it heads towards conjunction next week.
 Jupiter is emerging from conjunction and is rising only half an hour before the sun.

 In space anniversaries this week, August 3rd will mark the 10th anniversary of the launch of the Messenger spacecraft which later became the first mission to orbit the planet Mercury, where it still operates today.
 You can see photos and learn more about the mission at messenger.jhuapl.edu

-Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights now from 8:30 to 10:30 p.m.
+Public viewing at the 16-inch reflector on top of Robert Lee Moore Hall is on Wednesday nights from 9:00 to 10:30 p.m. this summer.
 RLM is located on the southeast corner of Dean Keeton and Speedway.
 Take the elevator to the 17th floor and follow the signs to the telescope.

 All events are free and open to all ages and no reservations are required.
 Note that viewing times and availability change throughout the year so please check the schedule before planning a visit.
 Observing events are weather permitting.
 Please call 512-232-4265 for weather cancellation information, which is updated 30 to 45 minutes before the scheduled viewing start time.

 Thank you for calling the University of Texas Skywatchers Report.